Interprofessional Leadership Workshop for Faculty

 What if faculty and health practitioners from across the University of Michigan could come together for a few days in early May for a free, intensive, content-rich program aimed at catalyzing change in health care via interprofessional education and collaborative practice?

-It’s not just a what if, because the Michigan Center for Interprofessional is offering the University of Toronto’s Educating Health Professionals in Interprofessional Care (ehpic TM) program in Ann Arbor May 5-7, 2020.
+Michigan Center for Interprofessional Education has made plans to again offer University of Toronto’s Educating Health Professionals in Interprofessional Care (ehpic TM) program in Ann Arbor May 5-7, 2020.
 This highly respected program is designed to equip leaders with the knowledge, skills, and attitudes to teach learners and fellow colleagues the art and science of working collaboratively for patient-centered care.
 (Learn more about the program here.
-Please note that the program runs for 5 days in Toronto, but U-M will condense it to 3 days.)
+Please note that the program runs for 5 days in Toronto, but U-M would condense it to no more than 3 days.)

 Feedback on the workshop from last year’s U-M attendees included: